 Dr. Peterson received her B.A. and M.A. in Medieval Studies from Fordham University.
 She received a Ph.D. certificate in Medieval Studies and Ph.D. in History (dual program in Medieval History and Cultural History) from Indiana University, Bloomington.
-She has also worked in the business world - for the Outsource Department at IBM, as an office manager and benefits adminsitrator for the National Scholastic Chess Foundation, and as Assistant Director for an academic department in university administration.
-She loves to tell her students she obtained those positions with a Liberal Arts degree of the most seemingly unpractical field: a major in Medieval Studies and a minor in Classical Languages..
+She has also worked in the business world - for the Outsource Department at IBM, as an office manager and benefits administrator for the National Scholastic Chess Foundation, and as Assistant Director for an academic department in university administration.
+She loves to tell her students she obtained those positions with a Liberal Arts degree of the most seemingly unpractical field: an undergraduate major in Medieval Studies and a minor in Classical Languages.

-Besides teaching "Themes in Modern History," "Medieval Europe," and "Early Modern Europe" at Marist, she offers courses on specialized topics such as "History of Witchcraft and Sorcery," "Medieval Misfits," and "Medieval Cultures in Contact," and "Medieval Gender and Sexuality" for the history department and the honors program and also teaches First Year Seminars (e.g., "Europe and the 'Barbarians'").
+Besides teaching "Themes in Modern History," "Medieval Europe," and "Early Modern Europe" at Marist, she offers courses on specialized topics such as "History of Witchcraft and Sorcery," "Medieval Misfits," "Medieval Cultures in Contact," and "Medieval Gender and Sexuality" for the history department and the honors program and also teaches First Year Seminars (e.g., "Europe and the 'Barbarians'").

 |Awards & Honors:||

-Dr. Peterson's awards and honors include a semester as Fordham University's Center for Medieval Studies' Visiting Medieval Fellow and currently an Affiliated Scholar at the Center; a National Endowment for the Humanities Summer Stipend; a Bernadotte E. Schmitt Grant from the American Historical Association; the John Tracy Ellis Dissertation Award from the American Catholic Historical Association; and a Biblioteca Ambrosiana Microfilms Travel Grant from Notre Dame University, besides internal institutional research grants and awards.
-She was also awarded a VPAA and Dean of Faculty Special Recognition Award for Service from Marist College.
+Dr. Peterson's awards and honors include a semester as Fordham University's Center for Medieval Studies' Visiting Medieval Fellow and current status an Affiliated Scholar at the Center; a National Endowment for the Humanities Summer Stipend; a Bernadotte E. Schmitt Grant from the American Historical Association; the John Tracy Ellis Dissertation Award from the American Catholic Historical Association; and a Biblioteca Ambrosiana Microfilms Travel Grant from Notre Dame University, besides internal institutional research grants and awards.
+She was also awarded a VPAA and Dean of Faculty Special Recognition Award for Service from Marist College in 2011.